17livincent/HonorsThesisProject/README.md

-# HonorsThesisProject
+# SigNorm
-This is a web application which allows the user to preprocess time series data files (.csv) with an easy-to-use, code-free, and file-converter-like interface.
+SigNorm is a web application which allows the user to preprocess time series data files (.csv) with an easy-to-use, code-free, and file-converter-like interface.
 To use the app, visit [web-app.li-vincent.com](http://web-app.li-vincent.com).
 The user can simply upload multiple files, pick the preprocessing steps from dropdowns, and download the processed data.

 Front-end is designed with React, back-end with Express, and is hosted on AWS EC2.
 It utilizes socket.io for real-time communication.